Today you’ll learn how to use a dry herb vaporizer.

 4. Loose vs tight pack: convection vs. conduction

 Tip: if efficiency is important to you (if you want to save money), a small bowl forces you to be efficient.
-In our advanced guide on how to find the most efficient vaporizer, you can read why and get exclusive tips on how to be really efficient with your vaporizer.
+In our advanced guide on how to find the most efficient vaporizer, you can read why and get tips on how to be really efficient with your vaporizer.

 Use the Right Draw-Technique